Zoho Vault Review: Is it safe and reliable?

 This service allows you to delegate emergency contacts, which can also include you.
 If there's an emergency in the company and you're offline fishing on some remote island, your most trusted employees can gain access to the whole vault.
 You can set the time limit for such access and if you suddenly caught wifi, you can immediately stop the emergency protocol.

 To increase the amount of panic in your company, Zoho Vault informs not only the trusted members but all available contacts about the start of the emergency.
 As a Super Admin, you will see all timestamps, usernames, IPs, and actions made inside the Vault.
-This will help punish employees that didn’t took necessary action and those who crossed the line.

 Supports most websites